rhargreaves/jmeter-oauth/README.md

 jmeter-oauth
 ============
 Apache JMeter OAuth.
+This is a clone from https://github.com/captrespect/jmeter-oauth

-Updated to work with JMeter 2.6
+Updated to work with JMeter 2.11

 This JAR implements a JMeter sampler called "OAuth Request".
 It's based on HTTP Request with HTTPClient and supports OAuth signing.

-To buid, run maven in the jmeter directory,
+To buid, run gradle in the project root directory

-  cd jmeter
-  mvn package
+gradle farJar

-This will build the jar file in jmeter/target directory.
+This will build the jar file in build/libs directory.
 OAuth library is also included in the jar.

 To install the plugin, download the binary distribution of